serghiou/best-of-data-science/best-of-r.md

 **[R Markdown Theme Gallery.](http://www.datadreaming.org/post/r-markdown-theme-gallery/)** Collection.
 A collection of some of the most important packages and templates for R Markdown HTML.
 This is where I found most of the packages that I use for my HTML themes.

 **[R Script to HTML.](https://www.r-bloggers.com/how-to-create-professional-reports-from-r-scripts-with-custom-styles/)** Tutorial.
 A fantastic tutorial on rmarkdown and how to use it to introduce custom CSS stylesheets and most importantly how to render R Script files into HTML!
 The latter is fantastically useful and would have saved me tons of time if I had known about it earlier.
+Do this by using the `spin()` function of the `knitr` package.

 **[prettydoc.](https://yixuan.cos.name/prettydoc/)** Package.
 Vignette.
 Super good looking HTML templates for R Markdown output.
 I particularly like the hpstr (my current default) and architect themes.